mcruaro/SOsim/README.md

 # SOsim
-A simple C code that simulate the behavior of process scheduling in a operating system
+Contains several source code that simulate a SO.
+Used in the bachelor course of Operating Systems.